masum184e/handbook/web/typescript.md

 - It is not a completely new language — any valid JavaScript code is also valid TypeScript code.
 - The most important feature it adds is static typing.

 TypeScript code cannot run directly in browsers or Node.js.
-It needs to be compiled (transpiled) into JavaScript using the TypeScript compiler (`tsc`).
+It needs to be compiled (transpiled-source(ts) to source(js) compilation) into JavaScript using the TypeScript compiler (`tsc`).

 ## Why use TypeScript?

 ### Static Typing

-- In JavaScript, variables can hold any type of value, which often leads to runtime errors.
+- In JavaScript, variables can hold any type of value, which often leads to runtime/unexpected errors.
 - TypeScript lets you declare types for variables, function parameters, and return values.
 - This allows catching errors at compile-time instead of at runtime.